 Community Advisory Assembly

-The application period ran September 25 through October 31, 2023, and a total of 216 applications were received.
+• The application period for the Community Advisory Assembly ran from September 25 through October 31, 2023, and a total of 216 applications were received.
 Recruitment was extended until November 13 for applicants ages 19 and under.

 To select 36 Assembly members from the 216 applicants, City staff first compiled all application information into a spreadsheet, assigned a unique number to each applicant, and removed all applicants' names and other identifying information such as email addresses.